-On country roads, the speed limit is often higher than in built-up areas and the traffic environment is less structured.
+On country roads, the speed limit is higher than in built-up areas.
 For this reason, it is important to have good safety margins and to pay attention to what is going on further down the road.

 Indicate in good time and slow down gradually.
 If visibility is good, you may drive on the hard shoulder just before the turn, as this makes it easier for the vehicles behind you to pass.

-Turning left on a country road is probably the most dangerous type of turn you can make.
-The reason for this is that you are driving at high speeds, while the security is not at the same level as on the motorway.
+Turning left on a country road is the most dangerous type of turn you can make.
+The reason for this is that you are driving at high speeds.
+A rear-end collision can be very serious.

-In order to reduce the number of left turns, the road is sometimes reconstructed for a Spanish turn.
-This means that you turn off on a small exit to the right and then cross the road.
+In order to reduce the number of left turns, the road is sometimes redesigned as a jughandle turn (sometimes known as a Spanish turn).
+This means that you turn off onto a small exit road on the right, and then cross the road.

 The distance is insufficient.
 Note the verge posts.

-Cars driving too close are both annoying and dangerous.
-You can reduce the risks by maintaining a great distance to the car in front of you, which means that you do not have to brake as hard if the car in front of you slows down.
-This reduces the risk of you being hit from the rear and potentially suffering a whiplash injury.
+Cars that drive too close to you are both annoying and dangerous.
+You can reduce the risks by maintaining a large distance from the car in front of you, which means that you would not have to brake as hard if the car in front of you were to slow down.
+This reduces the risk of you being hit from the rear.

-Another way is to simply go into a parking space and let the stressed driver behind you pass.
+Another option is to pull over into an appropriate lay-by or parking space, and allow the stressed driver behind you to pass.

 Sign indicating a private road.

-If you encounter a private road sign, you should be prepared for the following:
+If you encounter a sign indicating a private road, you should be prepared for the following:

 Think also about your speed.
 Just because the speed limit is often 70 km/h, it is not always appropriate to drive at 70 km/h.
 If you were to crash on a bend on a narrow road with obscured visibility, this could be classed as reckless driving if you were driving at 70 km/h.